 Don’t be fooled by the silver appearance of the 3-Gallon Summer Shower from Advanced Elements.
 Four layers and a reflective surface on the inside heat up the water to well over 110 degrees Fahrenheit after a couple of hours in the sun.
 The Summer Shower has an easy-on nozzle and a small pocket for soap or the included mirror.
-The 3-gallon size is manageable when it’s full of water but there are 2.5- and 5-gallon versions available, too.
+The 3-gallon size is enough for solo campers and manageable when it’s full of water, but there are 2.5- and 5-gallon versions available, too.

 Coleman 5-Gallon Solar Shower

 The 5-Gallon Solar Shower from Coleman is a simple take on the shower bag idea.
 Like the Advanced Elements bag above, you just fill the bag, hang it in a tree till it warms up from the heat of the sun, and let gravity handle the water pressure.
 A strong handle lets you carry and hang the bag.
 A quick twist of the nozzle releases up to five gallons of water — more than enough for up to three showers if you’re practicing good water management.
 For less than $20, it's affordable enough to buy several to hang up around the cabin or campsite.

 Best budget-friendly portable shower for camping